harrisonde/ifishent-book/docs/database.md

 #Database Design
-The following information Relationships between tables are established with foreign keys (fk)
+The following depicts relationships that may exist with the application API.
+Relationship between tables are established by foreign keys (fk).
+Auto incremented keys are indicated by "AI."

 ## Models